 - Want to use your creativity and influence business strategy?
 Want to become a marketing manager?
 Want to master another language?

-- This degree gives you exemptions from professional bodies CIM and IDM, and the chance to study in a different country
+- Gain exemptions from professional bodies CIM and IDM, and the chance to study in a different country

 - Study a marketing degree ranked 2nd overall in London (Complete University Guide 2017).